Racist or Privileged

 I have four family members that are black.
 The color of their skin is not the focal point of my mind – they are my grandchildren whatever skin tone they were assigned at birth.
-Therefore, I have not thought about remarks, degrading looks or condemning actions they may have endured just because their skin is a darker shade than mine.
+Therefore, I have not thought about remarks, degrading looks, or condemning actions they may have endured just because their skin is a darker shade than mine.
 So, I realize I have experienced white privilege.
-Anyone being treated or regarded different because of their biological features is flat-out unjust!
+Anyone being treated or regarded differently because of their biological features is flat-out unjust!

 On a short-term mission trip to Haiti, I had another disconcerting experience.
 Strangers would reach out and touch my hair.
 I understood they were curious, they were saying, “blanch, blanch,” which is the word “white” in Haitian Creole language.
 I’m certain they meant no harm.
 Nonetheless, it was uncomfortable and made me feel anxious walking crowded streets or markets.

 My episode was brief, not for a life-time as many blacks endure.
 When people live through offense after offense for years, without Christ, there is going to be a boiling point, the volatile moment where years of suppressed anger explode.

 Unfortunately, there are no broad sweeping quick-fix answers.
 We live in a world of broken, hurting people.
 All of us need/want to be loved, respected, heard and treated justly.

 As Christians we have good news – we have a role model through the life of Jesus Christ.
 We are given power through the presence of the Holy Spirit.
 As we examine our own lives through the teachings of Jesus and allow the Holy Spirit to transform our hearts, we will become people who treat others with justice and defend those who are vulnerable.

 Review a dictionary definition for “justice.”
 Read Isaiah 1:15-20.
 Meditate on verse 17.
 How do you pursue justice?
 Ask the Father what He would have you do.
 He will direct you.